Curly Fatshedera foliage

 This variety is considered a shrubby vine, presenting elegantly curled and twisted leaves that are shiny green with narrow white margins; a great way to add texture to a border or trellis; non clinging, and does not climb without assistance

-Curly Fatshedera has attractive dark green foliage edged in white with hints of grayish green which emerges chartreuse in spring.
+Curly Fatshedera has attractive dark green foliage edged in white with hints of grayish green which emerges chartreuse in spring on a plant with an upright spreading habit of growth.
 The twisted lobed leaves are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The burgundy stems can be quite attractive.

 Curly Fatshedera is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and can be pruned at anytime.
 It has no significant negative characteristics.

 Curly Fatshedera is recommended for the following landscape applications;

 - Container Planting

 Curly Fatshedera will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
 It has a low canopy.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.

 This shrub does best in partial shade to shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.